JerzyKruszewski/RachelDiscordBot/README.md

 ***
 ## Requirements
+There are no hard requirements but some commands won't work properly without additional permissions.

+Additional "requirements":
-- Rachel must have administrator privileges on your server.
+- Rachel should have administrator privileges on your server.
+	- If you don't want to give Rachel administrator privileges, you can give her:
+		- Banning members
+		- Kicking members
+		- Managing roles
+		- Managing channels
-- Your server must have rules channel.
+- Your server should have rules channel.

 ***
 ## Getting Started